spintheweb/.github/profile/README.md

 Spin the Web Foundation is a non-profit steward of open standards, tools, and documentation for building decentralized, enterprise-grade web portals.

-Our architecture is anchored by two foundational deployments:
+There are two foundational deployments:

-- **The Book – _Spin the Web_**
-  Publication that defines the principles, modular design philosophy, and governance models for decentralized enterprise portals.
+- `[book](https://github.com/spintheweb/book)` - a publication that defines the principles, modular design philosophy, and governance models for decentralized enterprise portals.
 It serves as the conceptual foundation for architects, contributors, and institutional stakeholders.

-- **The Web Spinner – _Working environment_**
-  Runs a live Spin the Web portal as a production-grade web server **and** provides a complete, reproducible workspace for developing the portal directly inside the container.
+- `[webspinner](https://github.com/spintheweb/webspinner)` - a Docker container that hosts an enterprise web portal along with its development environment (Spin the Web Studio).

 Together, these form a dual axis:
 **The book defines the vision.
 The container enacts it.**

 ## Documentation & Governance

-- `docs` – Governance, contribution guides, and community resources
+- `[docs](https://github.com/spintheweb/docs)` – Governance, contribution guides, and community resources
   All documentation is maintained with clarity and minimalism in mind, supporting both Italian and English audiences.

 ## Why It Matters